lonycell/grafana.v7/packages/grafana-toolkit/README.md

 If you want to provide different stylesheets for dark/light theme, then create `dark.[css|scss]` and `light.[css|scss]` files in the `src/styles` directory of your plugin. grafana-toolkit generates theme-specific stylesheets that are stored in `dist/styles` directory.

-In order for Grafana to pick up your theme stylesheets, you need to use `loadPluginCss` from `@grafana/runtime` package.
+In order for ThingSPIN to pick up your theme stylesheets, you need to use `loadPluginCss` from `@grafana/runtime` package.
 Typically you would do that in the entry point of your plugin:

 ```ts
 import { loadPluginCss } from '@grafana/runtime';